Cristian-Mattace/RTES-project/README.md

 ## Overview
 The `QueueLib<T, MODE>` function allows the selection of either static or dynamic priority mode.
 ### Mode
 - `STATIC_MODE`: in static mode, the system employs a singly linked list.
-Elements within this list are arranged in descending order of priority.
+Elements within this list are arranged in descending order of priority (1 - 99).

 - `DYNAMIC_MODE`: dynamic mode involves the utilization of groups, each identified by a static integer ID assigned during group creation.
 These groups operate with dynamic priorities.
 Similarly to the static mode, the structure employed here is a singly linked list, where elements are arranged in a _first-in-first-out_ (**FIFO**) manner.
 To manage the ordering of groups by priority, a separate singly linked list is used.
 When groups are created, they are sorted by decreasing priority (the first group created will be the first, the second will be the second and so on).
 ![INIT](https://github.com/Cristian-Mattace/RTES-project/blob/main/resources/INIT.png)